TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 ## Lessons Learned Getting YOLO v9 to Run on Google Coral

-It is possible to convert the pre-trained weights for YOLO from PyTorch format to ONNX and then to TFLite and then compile for EdgeTPU, which is waht runs on Google Coral.
+It is possible to convert the pre-trained weights for YOLO from PyTorch format to ONNX and then to TFLite and then compile for EdgeTPU, which runs on Google Coral.
 However, simple conversions of the models available for download perform poorly on the Coral, because it uses operations that are not appropriate for the 8-bit limitation of Google Coral.
 This leads to a total loss of information and zero detections.
 The following changes to the YOLO model structure enable the information to be preserved accurately through the sequence of operations run on Google Coral.
 The goal is to let the Coral perform all the convolution operations, and then send the data for post-processing on the CPU.

 * **ReLU6 activation** should be used instead of SiLU activation.
 It is smaller and faster than SiLU, and quantizes better.
 * **Send Logit scores** to the CPU for post-processing to transform them into probabilities.
 The Coral cannot do the sigmoid() transformation.